 Okay, I’m going to go there.
 To that dark place.
 Because it was what I was thinking about.
 I was thinking about survival.
 In particular how long it has been since I survived and could have died.
 I looked back on my blog… which is in fact like a migraine diary, rants and all, and it was August 12, 2010 that I tried to kill myself.

-My message is watch out for such employers… they are killer.
+My message is to watch out for such employers… they are killer.
 Literally.
 If you have a good one, you are lucky.
-Personally I’m tired and I wish I could aim for disability.
+Personally, I’m tired and I wish I could aim for disability.
 Or telecommute work that would pay decently.
-I like my new office and manager, but I have come to the conclusion I am not capable of sustaining full time work with my brain compromised, missing too much work and frequent short term leaves.
+I like my new office and manager, but I have come to the conclusion I am not capable of sustaining full-time work with my brain compromised, missing too much work and frequent short-term leaves.
 I need to find what I am capable of and stop pretending this will work.

 The point is I did survive.
 And I often reflect back on that time.
 My frame of mind.
 How easy it is to go from thought to action when engulfed in a status migraine.
 I think every year I’m going to remember that day and look back to it, just to remind myself where I was and that I survived when I so easily could not have.
 Like many of us done.